m1k3d/ztb-site-automation/readme.md

   --include-wan      Include the WAN VLAN in the generated CSV (default: off).

 Notes
-	•	WAN detection uses API fields (e.g., zone == "WAN Zone").
+	•	WAN detection uses API fields (e.g., zone == “WAN Zone”).
 Use --include-wan if you want that row in your CSV.

 ⸻